Architectural or Engineering Manager

 Most architectural and engineering managers work full time and some work more than 40 hours a week.
 These managers are often under considerable pressure to meet deadlines and budgets.

-Employment of architectural and engineering managers is projected to grow 3 percent from 2018 to 2028, slower than the average for all occupations.
-Employment growth will largely reflect the growth of the industries in which these managers are employed.
+Employment of architectural and engineering managers is projected to grow 4 percent from 2020 to 2030, slower than the average for all occupations.

 How to Become an Architectural or Engineering Manager